fabienwnklr/drawer/docs/docs/api.md

 # Use API Methods

 Drawer controls can be controlled programmatically via the methods described in this section.
-When initializing the control, the `drawer` property is added on the original `<canvas>` elemen.
+When initializing the control, the `drawer` property is added on the original `<canvas>` element.
 This property points to the underlying Drawer instance.

 ```javascript